The following information is being provided for Friday, July 3, Saturday, July 4 and Sunday, July 5, 2020.

 Lost Your Pet During the 4th of July Holiday?

-If you have lost your pet, please click here to search our shelters for your lost pet.
+If you have lost your pet,

 Our call center will be closed July 3rd – 5th.
 After-hour dispatchers are available for emergencies only.
 Emergency calls should be made for animals that are injured, aggressive, sick and suffering, or obstructing traffic.

 Dispatchers do not have access to our database and cannot tell you if your pet has been turned in.
-You will need to visit our lost pet page or visit our shelters during normal business hours beginning July 6th.
+You will need to or visit our shelters during normal business hours beginning July 6th.
 Please note that during COVID-19 you MUST have an appointment scheduled before we can assist you with a pet reunion.
 The appointment system is critical to help us keep the flow of people at our facilities at a low volume.
 Please call 951-358-7387 during business hours to schedule an appointment.

 If you are looking for a lost pet we encourage you to print and complete this Kennel Visitation Form below.
 This will save you a tremendous amount of time when you arrive.
 In order to walk through our stray kennels you must be 18 years or older and have a valid form of identification.